 Each part design types have unique behaviors that benefit different aspects of design as follows:

-• Innovative Part Design - Innovative Part Design allows users to build a non-restrictive history of features that make up the design aspects of the part.
+- Innovative Part Design - Innovative Part Design allows users to build a non-restrictive history of features that make up the design aspects of the part.
 Although it has a history of features, the system allows the user the ability to dynamically change the history order without inverse effects of feature dependency rules and restrictions.
 SmartUpdate technology within Innovative Part Design aids the users by intelligently managing the feature history giving predictable results when changes are made by the user.
 Innovative Part Design also provides a level of flexibility by allowing the user to refer to geometry elements regardless of the history order in which the geometry appears.
 This flexibility allows the user to work as if they were working with a physical object in their hands eliminating rules implied by the system.

 Since the Innovative Part Design supports features, users are able to add specific design rules to create parametric design intent.
 The advantage in this approach is to apply intent when needed allowing the user to place only the critical design intent during their design process without the need of system applied rules that may not apply to their design task.

-• Structured Part Design - Structured Part Design is a history-based structure of features that build the design following a intended design order determined by the user.
+In addition to the non-restrictive history based capabilities, users are able to directly edit the geometry regardless of the underlying definition of the feature.
+This capability allows the user to work on imported data containing no feature information directly as well as the Innovative Parts with feature information.
+Unlike other direct geometry systems, IRONCAD INOVATE will maintain the feature design information that is not effected by the direct geometry modification, creating the only application that can truly support a mixed feature environment. - Structured Part Design - Structured Part Design is a history-based structure of features that build the design following a intended design order determined by the user.
 This part design allows the user to define a rigid sequence to their design that can be predictably changed based on the intent provided by the user.
 During the design process, users can "rollback" to any stage of the design to edit the feature definition at the stage in which the feature was created.
 After this modification, the remaining features will update accordingly to the changes applied.

 Structured Part Design also provides a powerful multiple body capability to aid the user in designing the part that could be made up of 2D Sketches, features, 3D curves, and surface features.
 Using command tools such as Boolean, users can combine the multiple bodies as a feature operation event which allows the user to fully edit the underlying definition at any stage to alter the design.